VirtualPlantLab/VPLDocs/docs/src/index.md

 There is no standard definition of what an FSPM is (though these models will always involve some combination of plant structure and function) so VPL may not be useful with every possible FSPM.
-Instead, VPL focuses on models that represent indivudual plants as graphs of elements (usually organs) that interact with each other and with the environment.
+Instead, VPL focuses on models that represent individual plants as graphs of elements (usually organs) that interact with each other and with the environment.
 In a typical VPL model, each plant is represented by its own graph which can change dynamically through the iterative application of graph rewriting rules.
 Based on this goal, what VPL